How Tax Liens Affect Applying for a Business Loan

 If the tax lien remains unpaid, the government may levy your assets.
 That means they’ll come after your property or bank accounts to fulfill your tax obligation.
 If the IRS files a tax lien against you, you’ll have ten days to pay the balance in full before the lien becomes effective.

-How a Tax Lien Affects your Small Business
+How a Tax Lien Affects Loan Eligibility

 The most immediate effect of a tax lien on your business is the impact it has on your credit score.